dahas/node_pwa_boilerplate/Readme.md

 ### Enable offline usage

 The nice thing about a PWA is that you can use it offline like a native app on a mobile device or on the desktop.
 But to achieve this behaviour you have to cache all the files you need in a special way.
 You can do this with a so-called ServiceWorker.
-For the caching strategy we use a tool called "Workbox".
+For the caching strategy of our ServiceWorker we use a tool called "Workbox".

 Since caching can be annoying during the development it should be implemented shorty before the deploy at the earliest.
 Therefore the ServiceWorker isn´t enabled by default.
 You have to activate it manually.
 For this set `enableServiceWorker = true;` in "src/register.js".
 Then run the following command to generate the public ServiceWorker (public/sw.js) with the precache manifest: